ZhangGroup-MITChemistry/OpenABC/README.md

 Install openmm 7.5.1 with the following command: `conda install -c conda-forge openmm=7.5.1`

-Other required packages: numpy, pandas, mdanalysis, mdtraj.
+Other required packages: numpy, pandas, mdanalysis, mdtraj, openmmplumed.

 If running replica exchange with `openabc.utils.replica_exchange`, then torch is also required.

+## Installation

+The user can either download the package from github, or use pip install: `pip install openabc`.

 ## Usage